medavox/distribackup/fypp.md

 * Rsync source - algorithm reference
 * Bit-Torrent example implementation
     * Also a protocol specification for reference

+* get BitTorrent distributed piece trading (p2p file chunks transfers) algorithm
+* use lz4 or lzo for fast file compression
+    * need a way to check that data is compressible

 References
 =========